ItsNickBarry/hyperbolic-canvas/README.md

 Line.prototype.equals(otherLine);
 // determine whether the line's slope matches that of another line, and the line contains a point of another line

+Line.prototype.hyperbolicEquals(otherLine);
+// determine whether the Line shares a hyperbolic geodesic with given other Line

 Line.prototype.xAtY(y);
 // return the x coordinate of the point on the Euclidean line at a given y coordinate